-If the Supervisory Committee approves a course substitution for any of these requirements, then this substitution must be approved by the SCS Director of Graduate Studies in conjunction with the Curriculum Committee.
+If the Supervisory Committee approves a course substitution for any of these requirements, then this substitution must be approved by the DSC Graduate Committee.

 When planning the graduate program, the student should be aware of the university residency requirement which states that "after having finished thirty semester hours of graduate work or being awarded the master's degree, the student must be continuously enrolled on The Florida State University Tallahassee campus for a minimum of twenty-four graduate semester hours of credit in any period of 12 consecutive months."
-This residency requirement implicitly implies a minimum of 54 credit hours (including dissertation hours) for receiving a Ph.D. after completion of an undergraduate degree.
+In addition to residency this requirement implicitly implies a minimum of 54 credit hours (including dissertation hours) for receiving a Ph.D. after completion of an undergraduate degree.